eda-labs/clab-connector/README.md

 #### Generate CR YAML Manifests
 The `generate-crs` command allows you to generate all the CR YAML manifests that would be applied to EDA—grouped by category.
 By default all manifests are concatenated into a single file.
 If you use the --separate flag, the manifests are written into separate files per category (e.g. `artifacts.yaml`, `init.yaml`, `node-security-profile.yaml`, etc.).
+You can also use `--skip-edge-intfs` to omit edge link resources and their interfaces.

 ##### Combined file example: